Monster Spotlight: Mind Your Fingers, It’s the Mimic

 Each of those mimic minis is itself an actual mimic.
 Mimiception.

-The 1st Edition Mimic is where it all began.
-Back in 1977 in the 1st Edition Monster Manual, we got out first glimpse of these subtertranean creatures that were described as being unable to stand the light of the sun.
-Capable of perfectly imitating stone or wood, these mimics came in two varieties, the smaller 7-8 hit die mimics, which could sometimes be friendly (and were more intelligent than their larger compatriots) if they were given food.
-These (sometimes) friendly mimics could sometimes aid an adventurer, offering advice about what they’d seen recently.
+This is where the Mimic troubles all began.
+Back in 1977 in the 1E Edition Monster Manual, we got our first glimpse of these subterranean creatures.
+They were described as being unable to stand the light of the sun and capable of perfectly imitating stone or wood.
+These Mimics came in two varieties.
+The smaller 7-8 hit die Mimics, could sometimes be friendly (and were more intelligent than their larger compatriots) if they were given food.
+These (sometimes) friendly mimics could aid an adventurer or even offer advice about what they’d seen recently.

-The larger, 9-10 hit dice ones attack everything indiscriminately, as you might expect.
+The larger, 9-10 hit dice Mimics attack everything indiscriminately, as you might expect.

-The 2nd Edition Mimic is much more colorful–a bright, adventurer attracting red.
-These mimics have a little more detail to them.
+The 2E Mimic is much more colorful in a bright, adventurer-attracting red.
+These Mimics have a little more detail to them.
 They aren’t just naturally occurring monsters, they have to be magically created with an outer carapace that protects them from whatever prey they encounter that might fight back.
-They come in two varieties, as before, common and killer–each does what it says on the tin.
+Same as before, they come in two varieties, common and killer.
+Each does what it says on the tin.

-2nd edition mimics are much bigger than their 1st edition counterparts, but otherwise are much the same as before, all the way down to their 3d4 pseudopod attack, and their adhesive glue that now has a little more clarity to its rules.
-You can dissolve it with alcohol, though only after three rounds, at which point you can try and pull yourself free.
-Otherwise, adventurers are stuck to the mimic while it pummels them.
+Second Edition Mimics are much bigger than their 1st edition counterparts, but otherwise are much the same as before.
+You can dissolve their adhesive with alcohol, though only after three rounds.
+After which point you can try and pull yourself free.
+Otherwise, adventurers are stuck to the Mimic while it pummels them.

-However, despite the similarities between 1st and 2nd editions, the latter remains the most important edition to the development of the mimic for one reason:
+However, despite the similarities between 1st and 2nd editions, the latter remains the most important addition to the development of the mimic for one reason:

 Space Mimics.
 Yup.
-Introduced in Spelljammer, these mimics could pose as patches of Wildspace, with their natural skin color appearing to be a shifting, twinkling cosmos.
-Or, failling that, they could appear as floating bits of debris, even ships (or parts of ships) that had been long abandoned, just waiting for an adventurer to claim them.
+Introduced in Spelljammer, these Mimics could pose as patches of Wildspace, with their natural skin color appearing to be a shifting, twinkling cosmos.
+Or, failing that, they could appear as floating bits of debris or even ships that had been long abandoned.
+“Is that a ship, just waiting for an adventurer to claim?!
+What luck! …Aw, beans.”
 They could also cast spells, were competent illusionists, and loved to eat wizards and take their stuff.
 With a return of Spelljammer right around the corner, we must know if Space Mimics will be back, too.

 3rd Edition Mimics have a much more natural coloration.
-Their pseudopods are still mentioned in their description, though this illustration clearly shows two arms ready to make the characteristic slam attack that has come to define mimics for so long.
-It took until 3rd edition to categorize natural attacks that weren’t a bite or a claw as a slam–but it’s nice that they had that catchall.
+Their pseudopods are still mentioned in their description, though this illustration clearly shows two arms ready to make the characteristic slam attack.
+Either that or this one has hugs to give out.

 4th Edition Mimics got a little off the rails.
-You had the same familiar mimic everyone knows and loves–called the Object Mimic in this edition.
-Only this mimic could adopt the form of any object OR alternatively could revert to its “native” form, that of an ooze, at which point it could do all the normal fun ooze things.
-Including slipping into spaces where it would otherwise be Squeezing without granting advantage.
+You had the same familiar mimic everyone knows and loves – called the Object Mimic in this edition.
+Only this mimic could adopt the form of any object OR alternatively could revert to its “native” form, that of an ooze.
+At which point it could do all the normal fun ooze things.

-However there was another kind of mimic–one that would impersonate the form of another sentient being, using its stolen form to kill and eat the next as it leaves a trail of bodies and different forms behind it.
-Which might sound an awful lot like the Doppelganger, but rest assured these are different, we promise.
+However, there was another kind of mimic – one that would impersonate the form of another sentient being.
+Using its stolen loot, it would kill and eat the next as it leaves a trail of bodies and different forms behind it.
+Which might sound an awful lot like the Doppelganger, but rest assured these are different.
+We promise.

-The 5th Edition Mimic is a triumphant return to form.
+The 5E Mimic is a triumphant return to form.
 This artwork clearly knows what a mimic is and how it works.
 I feel like this is the best translation of concept to picture that we’ve had since 1st edition, which is saying something.
 As before, the Mimic is back to taking the shape of anything wood, stone, or other basic material, and they are known for generally taking the shapes of chests.
-And in 5th Edition these are represented mechanically with perfect imitation, as long as it remains motionless.
-As soon as it moves, the adhesive is deployed–and mimics are capable of snaring anything Huge or smaller with their glue.
-However it only takes a DC 13 to escape their grapple, so, apparently that glue has been fading in strength since 1977.
+And they have perfect imitation, as long as it remains motionless.
+As soon as it moves, the adhesive is deployed – and mimics are capable of snaring anything huge or smaller with their glue.
+However it only takes a DC 13 to escape their grapple, so, apparently, that glue has been fading in strength since 1977.